Sanford Seacoast Regional Airport: Facilities and aircraft

-For 12-month period ending 29 August 2006 the airport had 76,010 aircraft operations, an average of 208 per day: 96% general aviation (72,640), 4% air taxi (3,350) and <1% military (20).
-There are 78 aircraft based at this airport: 92% single engine (72) and 8% multi engine (6).
+For the 12-month period ending 31 December 2019, the airport had 36,738 aircraft operations, an average of 101 per day: 95% general aviation, 4% air taxi, and <1% military.
+There was at that time 131 aircraft based at this airport: 105 single engine, 9 multi-engine, 2 jet, 11 helicopter, 3 glider and 1 ultra-light.

-Fixed-Base Operator and Flight Schools
+Fixed-base operator and flight schools

-There is a fixed-base operator (FBO) and several flight schools on the airfield.
+There are a fixed-base operator (FBO) and several flight schools on the airfield.

-The FBO is Southern Maine Aviation, which has Jet Fuel, Aviation Gasoline (100LL) and MoGas (usually available).
-They also operate an aircraft maintenance facility, a flight school and have facilities for transient flight crew and passengers.
+The FBO is Southern Maine Aviation, which has jet fuel, aviation gasoline (100LL) and MoGas (usually available).
+They also operate an aircraft maintenance facility and a flight school, and have facilities for transient flight crew and passengers.

 There are three flight schools on the field: